ndwarshuis/org-ml/README.md

 - `type` - match when the node's type is `eq` to `type` (a symbol)
 - `index` - match when the node's index is `=` to `index` (an integer).
     The first index is zero.
-If `index` is negative, start counting backward from the end of contents where -1 is the last node
+If `index` is negative, start counting backward from the end of children where -1 is the last node
 - (`op` `index`) - match when (`op` `node-index` `index`) returns t. `op` is one of '<', '>', '<=', or '>='
 - `plist` - match nodes with the same properties and values as `plist`